 Corn and small grain plants were visually inspected for the presence of target pests.
-Each field was surveyed at four locations with 10 plants randomly selected for observation, for a total of 40 plants per field.
+Each field was surveyed at four locations, with 10 plants randomly selected for observation, for a total of 40 plants per field.
 Fields were objectively selected for survey, but an effort was made to space out sampled fields within counties (Figure 1).
-Corn fields were scouted for five diseases and three insect pests (Table 1) from mid-June through mid-September.
+Corn fields were scouted for target pests (Table 2) from mid-June through mid-September.
 Small grain fields were observed for four pests from mid-July to early August.
-No target pests were found in 2023.
+No target pests were found in small grains in 2024.
+Southern corn rust, caused by Puccinia polysora, was the only target disease identified in corn in 2024.